 • Absorbs exudate to form a cohesive gel to create a moist wound environment

-CovaWound™ Hydrocolloid dressing is indicated for the management of lightly exuding wounds such as: pressure, leg and foot ulcers, superficial partial-thickness burns, donor sites, diabetic ulcers, post-operative wounds and skin abrasions.
-Dressing may also be used on small wounds towards the end of the healing phase.
+CovaWound™ Hydrocolloid dressing is indicated for the management of lightly exuding wounds such as pressure, leg and foot ulcers, superficial partial-thickness burns, donor sites, diabetic ulcers, post-operative wounds and skin abrasions.
+Dressing may also be used on small wounds toward the end of the healing phase.

 |Antimicrobial format available|